 John received his Bachelor of Arts degree in Psychology, and a minor in Sociocultural Anthropology from San Diego State University.
 After completing his bachelor’s degree, John was admitted into the Master of Science program in Rehabilitation Counseling at San Diego State University.
-Upon completion of his master’s degree in 1990, John was hired as the Coordinator of Disabled Student Services at California State University San Marcos.
-As the Director of Disabled Student Services, John believes that all students with disabilities should be given the opportunity to succeed academically and the chance to prove themselves as contributing members of society.
+Upon completion of his master’s degree in 1990, John was hired as the Coordinator of Disability Support Services at California State University San Marcos.
+As the Director of Disability Support Services, John believes that all students with disabilities should be given the opportunity to succeed academically and the chance to prove themselves as contributing members of society.

 Michelle Saavedra Diaz is an academic advisor for DSS students and also coordinates interpreting and captioning services for Deaf and Hard-of-Hearing students along with coordinating alternative text needs for print impaired students to receive their textbooks in electronic formats.
 She has worked at CSUSM in DSS since 2006 and worked as a Career Counselor at San Diego State University (SDSU) working with students with disabilities before joining CSUSM.
 Her area of specialization is working with the Deaf and Hard-of-Hearing.
 Michelle received a Bachelor of Arts degree in Special Education focusing in Deaf Studies from California State University Northridge also known as the National Center on Deafness.
 She received a Master of Science Degree from SDSU in Rehabilitation Counseling and completed a Professional Educational Leadership Training program for professionals working with the Deaf through an SDSU fellowship grant program.
 Michelle has been working with individuals with disabilities since before 1990 when a federal law was passed known as the Americans with Disabilities Act.
 Initially, Michelle worked exclusively with the Deaf as a Sign Language Interpreter in the community and education settings.
 She also worked as a job developer early in her professional career preparing individuals with disabilities entering the workforce.